scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 #### Scala 2 Standard Library

-Scala 3 now defaults to the [Scala 2.13.16](https://github.com/scala/scala/releases/tag/v2.13.16) Standard Library.
-Be mindful of breaking changes and deprecations introduced since 2.13.15:
+Scala 3 now uses the [Scala 2.13.16](https://github.com/scala/scala/releases/tag/v2.13.16) standard library.
+Be mindful of these breaking changes and deprecations since 2.13.15:

 * On the empty string, `.tail` and `.init` now throw (instead of returning the empty string) [#10851](https://github.com/scala/scala/pull/10851)
 * Do not use `rangeHash` when `rangeDiff` is 0 [#10912](https://github.com/scala/scala/pull/10912)